8th Annual CAM™ & Red Sands Event

 -

-HIR Wellness Institute Board Treasure Skye Alloway who is the Co-Chair for the Task Force.
+HIR Wellness Institute Board Treasure Skye Alloway who is the former Co-Chair for the Task Force.

 As part of our work we are on the Tracking Our Truth Project with the University of Wisconsin-Milwaukee.
 We work along with community partners across the state who serve Indigenous/Native victims of sexual assault, intimate partner violence, sex trafficking, and MMIWR.
 In this project we provide culturally-specific legal advocacy with our National Tribal Trial College certified Lead Native Legal Advocate.
 We also provide: